unxed/ap/ap.md

    - **Anchor Selection**: To minimize the risk of formatting errors, an `anchor` SHOULD be as short as possible while still being unique within the file.
-Often, the first line of a function signature or class definition is a more robust anchor than the entire multi-line signature.
 This reduces the surface area for character-level mistakes that an AI might make when reproducing complex indentation.

 ## 5. Complete Example

    Given a target file `src/calculator.py`: